pendulum-chain/scp-messages/README.md

 1. Edit `config.json` to set

 - the ledger number to start scanning (scanning happens in reverse order from later ledgers to earlier ledgers)
 - the operation mode: either "consensus-check" to check whether consensus can be determined from the archive messages or "display" to display the archive messages
-- the archive: either "stellar" or "satoshipay" – determines what archvie to use
+- the archive: either "stellar" or "satoshipay" – determines what archive to use
+- the consensus check: either "pallet" or "dynamic" – determines whether the consensus is determined using a logic similar to the Stellar oracle pallet or derived with the dynamic quorum set definition

 2. Run `npm start`